ConMamba: Contrastive Vision Mamba for Plant Disease Detection: Related Works and Motivations

-Li et al. \cite{Li2021Plant} initially focused on enhancing image analysis and classification for PDD using publicly labeled datasets in a supervised learning setting.
-In contrast, Fang et al. \cite{fang2021self} introduced a self-supervised Cross-Iterative Kernel-Based Image Clustering System (CIKICS) for PDD, leveraging cross-iterative Kernel K-means to produce pseudo-labeled training sets.
-While effective, its offline computations and slow processing speed hindered scalability on large datasets.
-Yang et al. \cite{Yang2020Self-supervised} proposed a self-supervised mechanism for tomato disease detection, using a feedback model to optimize fine-grained categorization based on three localized regions of tomato leaf samples.
-Despite achieving high accuracy, the method was limited to tomato diseases, required balanced class distributions, and introduced significant computational overhead due to the use of multiple models.
+SSL has emerged as a transformative paradigm for PDD, addressing the critical challenge of limited annotated datasets.
+Unlike supervised methods that rely heavily on expensive and time-consuming manual labeling, SSL extracts supervisory signals directly from unlabeled data, thereby enabling scalable and cost-effective solutions for real-world agricultural systems \cite{Zhao2023CLA}.

-Beyond domain-specific applications, general SSL frameworks have contributed to visual representation learning.
-BYOL \cite{grill2020bootstrap} eliminated the need for negative pairs in CL by employing an online target network setup, where the target network was updated through a slow-moving average of the online network's weights.
-While achieving state-of-the-art results on ImageNet and transfer tasks, BYOL relied heavily on augmentations, lacked theoretical guarantees to prevent collapse, and incurred high computational costs.
-SimSiam \cite{chen2021exploring} further simplified SSL by introducing a Siamese network that removed negative pairs, momentum encoders, and large batch requirements.
-It prevented representation collapse through a stop-gradient operation, achieving competitive performance on ImageNet.
-However, its strong dependence on data augmentations and the absence of theoretical justification for the stop-gradient mechanism remain notable limitations.
+Several SSL approaches have been specifically tailored for PDD.
+Fang et al. \cite{fang2021self} introduced the Cross-Iterative Kernel-Based Image Clustering System (CIKICS), which applied cross-iterative Kernel K-means to generate pseudo-labeled training sets.
+While this approach demonstrated promising results, its offline computations and slow processing speed constrained its scalability to large datasets.
+Similarly, Yang et al. \cite{Yang2020Self-supervised} proposed a feedback-driven mechanism for tomato disease detection, employing three localized leaf regions to optimize fine-grained categorization.
+Despite achieving high accuracy, the method was disease-specific, required balanced class distributions, and incurred significant computational overhead due to the reliance on multiple models.

-CIKICS \cite{fang2021self} advanced self-supervised clustering by combining Kernel K-means with deep learning techniques to group unlabeled plant disease images.
-It generated refined clusters using a CNN classifier, a ResNet50-based similarity finder, and a Siamese network.
-While effective on both balanced and unbalanced datasets, its iterative nature and high computational cost limited real-time applicability.
+Beyond domain-specific innovations, general SSL frameworks have significantly advanced representation learning in computer vision and, by extension, PDD.
+BYOL \cite{grill2020bootstrap} demonstrated the ability to learn without negative pairs by employing an online–target network strategy, where the target network was updated via momentum averaging.
+Although BYOL achieved state-of-the-art results on ImageNet and transfer tasks, its heavy reliance on data augmentation and lack of theoretical guarantees to prevent representational collapse posed challenges.
+Building on this, SimSiam \cite{chen2021exploring} simplified SSL further by removing the need for negative pairs, momentum encoders, and large batch sizes.
+Representation collapse was mitigated through a stop-gradient operation, allowing competitive ImageNet performance.
+However, its dependence on augmentations and the absence of strong theoretical foundations remain limiting factors.